AdobeDocs/analytics.en/help/release-notes/latest.md

 ---
 # Current Adobe Analytics release notes (February 2022)

->[!IMPORTANT]
->
->These release notes contain pre-release information that is subject to change.

 **Last update**: February 24, 2022

 Learn about the latest release updates for [Adobe Experience Cloud products](https://business.adobe.com/products/adobe-experience-cloud-products.html).
 Get the latest self-help documentation, tutorials, and courses on Experience League.